Jonathan Nez

 Jonathan Nez (born May 26, 1975) is a Navajo politician who served as the 9th President of the Navajo Nation from 2019 to 2023.
 He previously served as Vice President and as a Navajo Nation Council delegate.

-Earlier in his career, Jonathan Nez served as a council delegate representing Tsah Bii Kin, Navajo Mountain, Shonto, & Oljato Chapters.
+Earlier in his career, Nez served as a council delegate representing Tsah Bii' Kin, Navajo Mountain, Shonto, and Oljato Chapters.
+In 2024, he won the (uncontested) Democratic nomination to represent Arizona's 2nd congressional district, becoming "the first Indigenous political candidate in Arizona to clinch a major party nomination for a congressional seat," but lost to incumbent Republican Eli Crane in the general election.

 Early life and education

 Nez was born in Tuba City, Arizona, and attended Northland Pioneer College and Northern Arizona University (NAU).
 He attained both a Bachelor of Science in political science and a Master of Public Administration from NAU.

 Early political career

-Earlier in his career, Nez served as vice president of the Navajo Nation's Shonto chapter.
+Early in his career, Nez served as vice president of the Navajo Nation's Shonto chapter.
 He also served as a delegate to the Navajo Nation Council, where he represented the Oljato, Ts'ah Bii' Kin, Navajo Mountain, and Shonto chapters.

 In 2015, he was elected Vice President of the Navajo Nation in a ticket led by Russell Begaye.
 He was formally sworn into office on May 12, 2015.